30 August 2009

 and Cobb and Co station, NSW

-I have no idea why Cobb and Co headquarters were moved from Victoria to Bathurst in New South Wales in 1862.
+Why did Cobb and Co headquarters were moved from Victoria to Bathurst in New South Wales in 1862.
 Workshops were built at Hay and Bourke in NSW, and Castlemaine in Victoria, and the service was expanded to include Queensland.
 The first Cobb & Co coach in Qld ran from Brisbane to Ipswich in Jan 1866.
-Holties House blog gave photographic proof that in the dry sandy regions of Queensland, the innovative Cobb & Co. company sometimes used camels instead of horses to move the mail and passengers.
+Holties House blog gave photographic proof that in the dry sandy regions of Queensland, the innovative Cobb & Co. sometimes used camels instead of horses to move the mail and passengers.

 A clue comes in Sam Everingham's book Wild Ride: The Rise and Fall of Cobb & Co, published by Penguin in 2007.
 It says while Freeman Cobb established the company in 1853 to cater for travellers between Melbourne and the Victorian goldfields, it was Frank Whitney and James Rutherford who turned it into the most extensive coach network in the world, covering the all of Victoria, NSW and Queensland.